 So how useful is the the +1WS?
 Well…it means your Gallants are hitting using the -1 To hit gauntlets on 2’s and still reliably smashing face even when in the lower damage bracket.
 Your other non-punchy Questoris are stomping on 2s which makes even the most dakkary of Knights stomping killing machines.

 The Mortan Black Pall warlord trait is ok giving you a -1 to hit from over 18”.
 Pop that on a Crusader in the backfield and you’ll find that it will mostly be ignored while attentions focus on more “pressing threats”.

-For the love of god don’t ever forget to advance them as you want them closing that distance as quickly as they can every turn.
-That being the case, give the carapace weapons a miss unless you have the points spare.
-Yeah you can shoot them the turn you fall out of combat, but largely you’ll be advancing everywhere.
+Don’t forget to advance them as you want them closing that distance as quickly as they can every turn.
+So give the carapace weapons a miss unless you have the points spare in which case whack on an ironstorm for the indirect fire.

-When Gallants do reach their victim(s) they will get seriously killy, very quickly.
+When Mortan Gallants do reach their victim(s) they will get seriously killy, very quickly.

-With your base WS2 Gallant you are hitting and wounding other Knights and most other super heavies on 2s.
-If you’ve decided to upgrade to the Paragon gauntlet and the Seneschal warlord trait,you could reliably be doing 40-48 damage per turn.
+With your base WS2 Gallant you are hitting and wounding other Knights on 2s.
+If you’ve decided to upgrade to the Paragon gauntlet and the Seneschal warlord trait,you could reliably be doing silly amounts of damage per turn.
 Even with the standard base 5 attacks @6 damage you are dealing some serious pain.
 18 x stomp attacks hitting and wounding on 2’s, -2 D3 damage is very efficient at killing Elites and thinning hordes.